 This is why Americans should always track their bank credit history.
 In case they have no such history yet, they should immediately start working on building one.
 There are various reasons why a person has a low bank score.
 Missed payments and overspending seem to be the most common issues though.

 If your score is below 630 points, there’s no need to panic yet.
 Lots of Americans have a point score around that particular figure.
 There are several ways how a person can quickly rebuild their history and financial reputation.
-The first step subscribing for one of the best credit cards for bad or no credit, of course.
+The first step subscribing for one of the best credit cards for low income, of course.
 You will see progress in no time by using your card smartly, avoiding overspending and paying off your debt.

 Do You Need A Credit Card for Poor Credit?

 It’s natural to ask yourself whether you need a low credit rating card or not.
 So, let us help you with that.
 “Yes” is the shortest answer.
 The things are slightly more complicated though.
 If you have a bad score and want a credit card, you surely need this particular type of card.
 As we already explained, a poor score is anything below 630.
 The lower your bank rating is, the harder getting such a card gets.

 Americans often use these cards on various occasions.
 You probably reach out for it when buying food, paying for gas or purchasing clothes.
 Sometimes, this piece of plastic can be a lifesaver if you don’t have enough cash or your account balance is low.
 That’s why Americans really want and need this card type.